KILPECK : CHURCH OF ST MARY & ST DAVID

 There was Victorian restoration here in the 1840’s and the 1860’s when the apse was refaced and several periods of more recent restoration but the structure is pretty much unaltered.

 The tympanum over the door itself has the Tree of Life from the Garden of Eden.
-The rounded arches are of three orders.
+The rounded arch is of three orders.
 The inner arch consists of a chevron design, with the inner arch comprising for the most part beakhead designs; within this order though we also see an angel alongside a phoenix and several serpents which have their tails in their mouths.

 The outer order, which may have been added later as it doesn’t rest on the jambs, consists of fish birds and dragons along with things that look almost as if they are signs of the zodiac; curious upside down heads and more curious still, the upper parts of heads, with eyes and a forehead but nothing below that.